 The purpose of this club is to support the Penn State Alumni Association's mission to connect alumni, provide service to alumni, and to support the University’s mission of teaching, research, and service.
 The club will also support Penn State students; instill Penn State pride in our communities; enhance the student experience at Penn State Brandywine; and encourage students to become involved with their University for life.

 B.E.A.S.T. is responsible for providing fun, educational, recreational, spiritual, and cultural programs and events to the campus community.

 Contact: Kyle Copley, email@example.com

 The Brandywine Freethinkers club serves to provide information and awareness on issues plaguing secularists.
 This group is not identity exclusive and includes atheists, agnostics, apostates, non-believers, freethinkers, etc.

 Contact President: Adam Bivens, firstname.lastname@example.org

 The purpose of the club is to perform community service projects for the betterment of the University, the Brandywine campus, and the community.
-To be an advocate of veterans on the campus and in the community.
-To be a platform for the integration of veterans into the collegiate social and professional networks.
-To stimulate the progression and success while promoting the recognition of the contributions of the veteran community.
+The club is to be an advocate of veterans on the campus and in the community, a platform for the integration of veterans into the collegiate social and professional networks, and to stimulate the progression and success while promoting the recognition of the contributions of the veteran community.